timskillman/Pi3C/README.md

  sudo apt install git
 ~~~~

-Make sure you're in 'home/pi' directory (indicated by the ~ (tilde character) with nothing after it) and enter;
+Make sure you're in the 'home/pi' directory (indicated by the ~ (tilde character) with nothing after it) and enter;

 ~~~~
 git clone https://github.com/timskillman/Pi3C.git
 ~~~~

-Pi3C will cloned onto your Pi and a Pi3C directory, with all the necessary code and resources, will be downloaded onto your Pi.
+Pi3C will be cloned onto your Pi and a Pi3C directory, with all the necessary code and resources, will be downloaded.

+Now you should be setup ...
+Congratulations!

 <a name="progtools">**Programming tools**</a>